Interference of Clocks: A Quantum Twin Paradox: Introduction

-The experimental verification of special-relativistic and gravitational time dilation were milestones in the development of modern physics and have, for instance, been performed by the comparison of two atomic clocks~\cite{Hafele72a,*Hafele72b,Vessot80,Chou10}.
-Atomic clocks, as used in these experiments, are based on microwave and optical transitions between electronic states and define the state of the art in time keeping~\cite{Nicholson15}.
-On the other hand, light-pulse atom interferometers do not only provide high-precision inertial sensors~\cite{Freier16,Savoie18} with applications in tests of the foundations of physics~\cite{Bouchendira11,Schlippert14,Zhou15,Barrett16,Rosi14,Overstreet18,Parker18}, but at the same time constitute a powerful technique to manipulate atoms.
-Atom interferometry in conjunction with atomic clocks has lead to the idea of using time dilation between two branches of an atom interferometer as a which-way marker to measure effects like the gravitational redshift through the visibility of the interference signal~\cite{Sinha11,Zych11}.
-However, no specific interferometer scheme was proposed.
-The symmetry of the geometry as well as the mechanism to create it crucially determines if and how the interferometer phase depends on proper time~\cite{Giese19}.
-Therefore, the question whether effects connected to time dilation can be observed in atom interferometers is still missing a conclusive answer.
+Atom interferometry in conjunction with atomic clocks has led to the idea of using time dilation between two branches of an atom interferometer as a which-way marker to measure effects like the gravitational redshift through the visibility of the interference signal~\cite{Sinha11,Zych11}.
+However, no specific geometry for an atom interferometer was proposed and no physical process for the manipulation of the matter waves was discussed.
+The geometry as well as the protocols used for coherent manipulation crucially determine if and how the interferometer phase depends on proper time~\cite{Giese19}.
+Therefore, the question whether effects connected to time dilation can be observed in light-pulse atom interferometers is still missing a conclusive answer.

-In this work, we study a quantum version of the twin paradox implemented in a light-pulse atom interferometer and show that such a setup is not sensitive to gravitational time dilation such as the gravitational redshift.
+In this work, we study a quantum version of the twin paradox, where a single twin is in a superposition of two different worldlines, aging simultaneously at different rates, illustrated in Fig.~1B.
+We show that light-pulse atom interferometers can implement the scenario where time dilation is due to special-relativistic effects, but are insensitive to gravitational time dilation.

 To this end, we establish a relation between special-relativistic time dilation and kinematic asymmetry of closed atom interferometers, taking the form of recoil measurements~\cite{Bouchendira11,Lan13,Parker18,Borde93}.
-For these geometries, a single atomic clock carried by quantum twins in a superposition of two different worldlines undergoes special-relativistic time dilation.
+For these geometries, a single atomic clock in a superposition of two different trajectories undergoes special-relativistic time dilation.
 The induced distinguishability leads to a loss of visibility upon interference, such that the proposed experiment represents a realisation of the twin paradox in quantum-clock interferometry.